Death of Arshad Sharif: Investigation committee

 The team that travelled to Kenya to look into the murder of journalist Arshad returned home on 8 November 2022, after doing their inquiry. while in Kenya, the investigating team gathered information about the Arshad Sharif case.
 The team received cooperation from the Pakistani embassy and foreign ministry for better fact-finding.
-The investigation team will give the interior ministry its report.
+The investigation team gave the interior ministry its report.

-Judicial inquiry
+Fact-finding report

+On December 12, the Government of Pakistan released its Fact-Finding Report under the Ministry of Interior and submitted to the Supreme Court in its suo moto proceedings.